Entanglement of particles versus entanglement of fields: independent quantum resources: Introduction

-The few requirements that have to be satisfied by a system to allow for the emergence of entanglement result in a richness and variety of entangled states second to none.
-Consider the Bell states, they are the prime example of two entangled qubits; but multi-level systems offer even richer high-dimensional entanglement \cite{EKZ20}, featuring larger encoding alphabets than two-level systems.
-Besides the dimensions of the individual subsystems, the number of them further boosts the number of kinds of quantum correlations, which applies to theory \cite{HV13,LM14,VSK13,ASI04} and experiments \cite{YUASKSYYMF13,CMP14,GSVCRTF15,GSVCRTF16} alike.
-For instance, already in three qubits there exists two unique classes of entangled states, the W and GHZ states \cite{DVC00}.
-And the number of distinct forms of entanglement becomes exceedingly complex, e.g., graph \cite{HWB04} and hypergraph \cite{RHBM13} states.
+Since only a very few requirements have to be satisfied for the emergence of entanglement, we see a richness and variety of entangled states second to none.
+Consider the Bell states---they are the prime example of two entangled qubits; but multilevel systems offer even richer high-dimensional entanglement \cite{EKZ20}, featuring larger encoding alphabets than two-level systems.
+Besides the dimensions of the individual subsystems, the number of them further boosts the {variety} of quantum correlations, which applies to theory \cite{HV13,LM14,VSK13,ASI04} and experiments \cite{YUASKSYYMF13,CMP14,GSVCRTF15,GSVCRTF16} alike.
+For instance, already in three qubits there exist two unique classes of states with different entanglement structures, the W and GHZ states \cite{DVC00}.
+And the number of distinct forms of entanglement becomes exceedingly complex {from here on}, e.g., {highly multipartite} graph \cite{HWB04} and hypergraph \cite{RHBM13} states.
 Eventually, in very large systems, macroscopic entanglement can be analyzed \cite{V08,TPKJM16}, even encompassing systems with undefined numbers of subsystems \cite{SW17}, systems with large masses \cite{MRSDC08}, and micro-macro transitions \cite{RSS11}.
 Entanglement is a prime resource for quantum information applications \cite{CH16} and connects to other fundamental phenomena, such as steering and nonlocality \cite{WJD07}.
-It also plays a role in quantum metrology \cite{T12,M13}, which, however, is also a topic of ongoing debates \cite{BABFMMP18}.
+It also plays a role in quantum metrology \cite{PS09,T12,HLKSWWPS12,M13}, which, however, is a topic of ongoing debates \cite{BABFMMP18}.